openhab/openhab-docs/ui/personal-widgets.md

 The custom widget system can also be used to build HTML more directly.
 The `component` property can also be set to any recognized HTML tag.
-When used in this manner, the component accepts any configuration paramaters that can be passed to the tag as HTML attributes (inlcuding, of course, `class` and `style`).
+When used in this manner, the component accepts any configuration paramaters that can be passed to the tag as HTML attributes (including, of course, `class` and `style`).
-There is an additional configuration parameter, `content` which allows for content text to be inlcuded in the tag.
+There is an additional configuration parameter, `content` which allows for content text to be included in the tag.

 HTML components also accept a `default` slot which will render a child component inside the tag.